curl/curl/docs/cmdline-opts/proxy-cert.md

 specified, it is queried for on the terminal.
 Use --proxy-key to provide the private key.

-This optionis the equivalent to --cert but used in HTTPS proxy context.
+This option is the equivalent to --cert but used in HTTPS proxy context.